defork/defork/README.md

-A tool for de-forking your forked repositories (primarily for organization and commit history).
+A tool for de-forking your forked repositories (primarily for organization and maintaining commit history).

 Note that this tool is still currently being developed and is experimental!
 Use at your own risk.